Iruta-san/jenkins-argocd-assignment/README.md

 ## Deploy EKS with Terraform
 In `/terraform` directory there are Terraform manifests to provision a small AWS EKS cluster with node group of maximum `t3.small` instances and right afterwards - install simple ArgoCD config from Helm Repo.

+The manifests are based on [AWS EKS Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks) combined with Helm release manifests to provision the cluster in one go.

 After apply is complete, the only thing left is to connect to cluster from console and apply ArgoCD app manifest with `kubectl`